LIVER CANCER & SSD BENEFITS

 Because of the severe symptoms from liver cancer, most individuals with liver cancer find themselves unable to earn a living.

-If you have liver cancer and are unable to work a full time job, then the Social Security Administration has two programs for you: SSDI and SSI.
-These programs are designed to support you and your family if you cannot work due to physical illness, such as cancer.
+If you have liver cancer and are unable to work, then the Social Security Administration has two programs for you: SSDI and SSI.
+These programs are designed to support you and your family if you cannot work due to an illness like cancer.
 Unfortunately, it can take up to two years to receive benefits under either program.
 That is why it is important to apply for benefits right away.
+Benefits are tied to the date that you file an application, not the date your cancer began.
+Therefore, every day you wait to file your SSD application is a day you lose money.

 The first program is Social Security Disability Insurance (SSDI).
-Under this program, you must have a lengthy work history.
+Under this program, you must have a lengthy work history and enough work credits.
+Learn more about work credits.
 You also must also have paid your taxes.
-A portion of your taxes goes to pay an insurance premium.
+A portion of your taxes goes to pay for your benefits in the SSD program.
 This gives you coverage or insurance in the SSDI program.
-Find out more about the requirements to receive and apply for SSDI benefits.
+Find out about the requirements to receive and apply for SSDI benefits.

-In addition to monthly payments, both programs provide medical health insurance.
-SSDI comes with Medicare.
+In addition to monthly payments, both programs provide health insurance.
+SSDI benefits come with Medicare.
 Medicare provides a safety net.
 It allows you the ability to pay for most of your medical needs.
-Learn more information about Medicare.
+Learn information about Medicare benefits.

-If you qualify for Social Security Disability (SSDI) you receive two benefits:
+If you qualify for SSDI you receive two benefits:

 SUPPLEMENTAL SECURITY INCOME (SSI)